-B. Timeframe for Decision; Extension for Good Cause
+C. Timeframe for Implementation of Decision; Extension for Good Cause

-The Chancellor or Chancellor's designee should implement their decision promptly, typically within forty (40) business days of receipt of the notice of investigation outcome and accompanying investigation report.
-If the matter has not been otherwise resolved within forty (40) business days, a notice of intent shall be issued.
+The supervisor or other appropriate administrative authority should implement their approved decision promptly, typically within forty (40) business days of receipt of the notice of investigation outcome and accompanying investigation report.
+If the matter has not been otherwise resolved within forty (40) business days, a notice of intent will be issued.

-Extensions to this timeline may be granted by the Chancellor for good cause with written notice to the complainant and respondent stating the reason for the extension and the projected new timeline.
+Extensions to this timeline may be granted by the Chancellor's designee for good cause with written notice to the complainant and the respondent stating the reason for the extension and the projected new timeline.